What You’ll Learn

 Meet The Instructor

 As Managing Director of the Matrix Management Institute, Cathy Cassidy helps organizations and practitioners adopt the skills and methods they need to succeed in today’s complex, dynamic environment.
 She has more than 15 years of business consulting and training experience, helping businesses and institutions operationalize their matrix organizations, define horizontal governance structures, create project systems, and develop collaborative leadership skills.
-She has authored and co-authored several books related to matrix management, including her most recent publication, Managing Projects in a Matrix, and the soon-to-be-released Collaborative Planning Toolbook.
+She has authored and co-authored several books related to matrix management, including her most recent publication, Managing Projects in a Matrix, and the soon-to-be-released Collaborative Project Planning Toolbook.